GOMC-WSU/Workshop/NPT/SPCE/README.txt

 cd ../Production/.

-# Run the GOMC simulation in NPT for 1,000,000 MC steps from equilibrated system.
+# Run the GOMC simulation in NPT for 500,000 MC steps from equilibrated system.
-# Assuming that GOMC base directory was cloned in your Desktop:
+# Assuming that GOMC base directory was cloned in your home directory:

-~/Desktop/GOMC/bin/GOMC_CPU_NPT +p4 prod.conf > output_water.log &
+~/Code/GOMC/bin/GOMC_CPU_NPT +p4 prod.conf > output_water.log &

 # You can monitor the simulation by running the following command: